Frequently Asked Questions

 Is there an age range of people who can have a scan?

 There is no upper age range for a REMS scan, although the report generated by the REMS scan only provides the age-related Z scores up to 85 years of age.
 The T- scores and Fragility Scores are reported with higher ages.
 The REMS software allows the lowest age of people being scanned as 21 years.
-T scores, Z scores and Fragility Scores will be generated, but T scores should be ignored as they are not relevant until a person is 30 or older.
-In younger people, REMS scans are possible by labelling the patient as “21 years old” following which the Z scores and Fragility Scores can be adjusted using international tables that allow age matched estimates of bone density and bone toughness to be produced.
+T-scores, Z-scores and Fragility Scores will be generated, but T-scores should be ignored as they are not relevant until a person is 30 or older.

 Can I bring someone else into my appointment?

 Absolutely!
+We very much encourage you to bring a friend, spouse, partner or relative.
 Two pairs of eyes and ears are better than one pair of each.
 If you wish to tape/record your appointment, you can do so as well.

 Do you send my scan results to my GP?

-We email you the reports for your hips and spine (4 pages for each hip and 5 for the spine) for your own use but we do not send them to your GP.
-If you wish your GP to see your results you need to forward them to the practice yourself.
+We email you the reports for your hips and spine (4 pages for each hip and 5 for the spine) plus a summary report containing all the results.
+If you wish your GP or specialist to see your results you need to forward them yourself.

 What if after I have had my scan I have left and then realise I have more questions or need more guidance?